The Return of the Real

 EE and Netflix’s Squid Game 2 Launch Experience

-Run over three days in Westfield White City at EE Studio, the partnership between EE and Netflix tapped the launch of the streaming giant’s second series of Squid Games, allowing fans to immerse themselves in the South Korean show and compete for prizes such as a limited edition 'Game Over' Xbox controller.
+Held over three days at the EE Studio in Westfield White City, EE’s partnership with Netflix celebrated the launch of Squid Game's second series.
+The immersive experience allowed fans to step into the world of the hit South Korean show and compete for prizes, including a limited-edition ‘Game Over’ Xbox controller.

-“We saw the attraction that that created, of customers coming into us, really interested in what we do around that particular area, and we've gone quite big into gaming as part of the broader products and services that we offer,” continues Aziz.
+“We saw the attraction that that created, of customers coming into us, really interested in what we do around that particular area, and we've gone quite big into gaming as part of the broader products and services that we offer,” says Asif Aziz, retail director at EE.

 “Anything which really creates the excitement and captures the imagination of the population,” he says, is what draws the broadband and technology provider to create an experiential idea, drawing a diverse audience from individuals to families to interact, growing footfall by 155 per cent that weekend.